seanturner/draft-turner-thecurve25519function/draft-turner-thecurve25519function.md

       x_2 = x_2 XOR dummy
       x_3 = x_3 XOR dummy

-where s\[t\] is regarded as the all-1 or all-0 word of 255 bits.
+where s\[t\] is regarded as the all-1 or all-0 word of the same length as x_2 and x_3.
 The latter version is often more efficient.

 # Use of the Curve25519 function